 Companies routinely spend thousands of dollars setting up custom employee intranets because of the widespread assumption that setting up an employee intranet is a long, tedious process best handled by tech experts.

 Why?
-Because too many employee intranet systems are overly complicated and require set up and support.
+Because too many employee intranet solutions are overly complicated and require set up and support.

-In this post, we show you how to use intranet services with Blink and dive into steps you can take to make adopting a new employee intranet like Blink, smoother and less stressful for everyone at your workplace, whether they are office workers or frontline workers.
+In this post, we show you how to use intranet services with Blink and dive into steps you can take to make adopting a modern intranet like Blink, smoother and less stressful for everyone at your workplace, whether they are office workers or frontline workers.

 What is an employee intranet?

 First things first!
 An employee intranet is a private network your company uses for internal communications.
 Typically, access is restricted to current employees.
 The system is a centralized hub where your workers can access Human Resources, document files, collaborate on current projects, log time sheets, check invoices and automate specific business processes.